RedHatQE/carbon/docs/components/providers/openstack.rst

         - True

     *   - provider
-        - Name of the provider (openstack)
+        - The name of the provider. (openstack)
         - String
         - True

     *   - provisioner
-        - Name of the provisioner to use to boot node.
+        - The name of the provisioner to use to boot nodes.
         - String
         - False

     *   - credential
-        - Name of the credentials to used defined in the scenario descriptor.
+        - The name of the credentials to use to boot node.
+This is the one defined in the credentials section of the scenario descriptor.
         - String
         - True

     *   - os_image
-        - Name or ID of the image to boot.
+        - The name or ID of the image to boot.
         - String
         - True

     *   - os_flavor
-        - Name or ID of the flavor to boot.
+        - The name or ID of the flavor to boot.
         - String
         - True

     *   - os_networks
-        - Name of the internal network to attach node too.
+        - The name of the internal network to attach node too.
         - List
         - True

     *   - os_floating_ip_pool
-        - Name of the external network to attach node too.
+        - The name of the external network to attach node too.
         - String
         - True

     *   - os_keypair
-        - Name of the keypair to associate node with.
+        - The name of the keypair to associate the node with.
         - String
         - True